Great Long-Distance Walks Of The World

 Crossing hundreds of mountain passes, the Great Wall of China stretches to over 6,700 kilometers (4,160 miles) in total but is no longer a connected structure.
 There are, however, well-defined sections that can be walked on to create adventures, long and short.

-Find more reading material about walking the Great Wall at:
+You'll find reading material about walking the Great Wall at:

 - The View From The Top: Walking The Great Wall Of China at TravelWithAChallenge.com